alekece/pebble-pre-builder/README.md

 * Do not forget to rebuild the watchapp each time you modify the resources folder.
 * Do not add or modify by hand the resources section of your appinfo.json.
 * Do not put your resources files into nested folder.
-* Only the supported image formats (png, pbi, pbi8, png-trans) are generated.
+* Only the supported images (png, pbi, pbi8, png-trans) and fonts () are generated.
+* Do not name several files with the same name - without extension part of course.

 ## Licence